dakotahp/jpark/README.md

 My approach was to use jbuilder since it is built into rails and a quick way to bootstrap an API.
-While I haven't used it much for formal APIs, it is very easy to use when compared to standard rails controller functionality so I went with that.
-The JBuilder template functionality works good but over-all I would use something more formal and robust in the real world.
+While I haven't used it much for formal APIs, it is very easy to use for simple examples.
+In the long run I would use something more formal and robust in the real world.
+I've used [Grape](https://github.com/ruby-grape/grape#what-is-grape) and another one which I'm forgetting but they're far more complex to setup and use.

 I did TDD for all of this so the specs will describe pretty much everything it does.
+Uses sqlite3 for simplicity for you to run as-is as described below.

 Other thoughts:
 * There are more complex ways to structure the difference in dinosaur types like single-table inheritance or subclasses.
 In the interest of time, I am keeping it more on the simple side as those other approaches have constraints that I didn't want to battle at this time.